Difference between PHP and Python

 mysqli_query($dbhandle, "UPDATE consent SET answered = $question_id WHERE student_id=$study");

-Where in django it may look like this
+To insert it look like this

-for consent in Consent.objects.filter(student_id=study): consent.answered = question_id consent.save()
+for consent in Consent.objects.filter(student_id=study):

 In Python, greater than